Julian Dunkerton: Political activism

 In the early 1990s, Dunkerton stood three times as a Labour Party candidate in the Cheltenham Borough Council elections.
 He stood in the St. Peter's ward in 1990, and in the Park ward in 1991 and 1992.

 In August 2018, Dunkerton donated £1 million to People's Vote, a campaign group calling for a public vote on the final Brexit deal between the UK and the European Union.
 He believes that the success of the Superdry business could not have occurred if Britain had been outside the European Union at the time.

-In the 2019 general election, he voted for the Liberal Democrats.
+In the 2019 general election, he supported the Liberal Democrats, giving the party a £30,000 donation while also donating £100,000 to the Green Party of England and Wales and £35,000 to Plaid Cymru.

 Personal life

 Dunkerton lives in Cheltenham.
 In February 2016, he sold just under £50 million of shares to fund his divorce settlement with his wife, Charlotte Abbot.
 They had two children, one stepdaughter and one daughter.

 In 2016, Dunkerton began dating fashion designer Jade Holland Cooper after they met in the bar at one of his hotels in Cheltenham.
-They went on to marry in August 2018 in the Cotswolds where Craig David sang and Idris Elba deejayed.
-They have one child, Saphaïa Isabella Dunkerton, born November 2020.
+They married in August 2018 in the Cotswolds where Craig David sang and Idris Elba deejayed.
+They have two children, a daughter born in 2020 and a son born in 2022.

 He owns a private jet, which he describes as "a tool rather than an indulgence".